Child Development Specialist

 • Conduct two home visits per fiscal year for each family on your caseload to ensure appropriate resources and provide emotional encouragement

-• Identify child and family social or health needs and provide referrals to parents regarding public assistance, health, housing, counseling, etc. as needed
+• Identify child social or health needs and provide referrals to parents regarding public assistance, health, housing, counseling, etc. as needed

 • Support completion of semi-annual 5 protective factors surveys, annual family survey, etc.